nickklos10/cot-4500-as2/README.md

 3. print_hermite_table(x, f_x, f_prime_x, divided_diffs): Prints the Hermite divided difference table.
 4. cubic_spline_coefficients(x_vals, y_vals): Calculates and returns the coefficients for cubic spline interpolation.

+### How to run the script

+1. **Install Python:** Ensure that Python is installed on your computer.
+If it's not installed, you can download and install it from python.org.
+2. **Install NumPy:** The code requires NumPy, a popular Python library for numerical computations.
+If you don't have NumPy installed, you can install it using pip (Python's package installer).
+Open a terminal or command prompt and run the following command:

+pip install numpy

+3. **Run the Code:** Open a terminal or command prompt.
+Navigate to the directory where you saved assignment_2.py.
+You can run the Python script by executing the following command:

+python assignment_2.py

+By following these steps, you should be able to run the Python code successfully and view the results of the various interpolation methods.